Westmount, Saskatoon: Commercial

-Businesses in Westmount are almost exclusively located along 22nd Street.
+Businesses in Westmount are almost exclusively located along 22nd Street West.
 35 home-based businesses are also based in the neighbourhood.
+There are a variety of Fast-food restaurants as well as Liquor stores and used car dealerships on this street.

 Location

 Westmount is located within the Core Neighbourhoods Suburban Development Area.
-It is bounded by 22nd Street to the south and Avenue H to the east, 31st Street to the north and Avenue P to the west.
+It is bounded by 22nd Street to the south, Avenue H North to the east, 31st Street to the north and Avenue P North to the west.
 Roads are laid out in a grid fashion; streets run east-west, avenues run north-south.